 Why might this be relevant?

-Partially relevant as it focuses on AI research and development, but does not specifically address data sources or key indicators for risk assessment.
+Partially relevant as it focuses on creating a European Centre of Excellence in AI research, but does not specifically address data sources or key indicators for risk assessment.

 • AI UK: Creating an International Ecosystem for Responsible AI Research and Innovation